 “Transmission Services Rights” or “Maximum Transmission Services Rights” or “MTSR” or “Capacity Rights” shall mean Services which Network User has subscribed under and in accordance with this Agreement, for a quantity, expressed in kWh/h, at a Connection Point; and for a certain duration.
 Its subscription is confirmed in the relevant Services Confirmation.

-“Wheeling Service” shall mean an operational agreement between the Network User and the TSO in the framework of proactive congestion management, consisting of a commitment on the combined use of a given Entry Service at an Interconnection Point with a given Exit Service offered in the same border station than the Entry Service, to avoid a potential congestion in the Transmission Grid, and without access to the market based balancing model nor to ZTP Trading Services, as provided for in the Access Code for Transmission.

 “Within-Day” shall mean within every hour of the Gas Day with the exception of the last hour of the Gas Day.

 “Wobbe Index” shall mean the GCV (Gross Calorific Value) divided by the square root of the relative density of the Natural Gas.